JesusAs2019/multinational-retail-data-centralisation335/README.md

 | continent           | TEXT              | VARCHAR(255)           |
 +---------------------+-------------------+------------------------+

-Task 4: Changes and updates in the dim_products table to ease the delivery team work have been made as follow:
+---Task 4: Changes and updates in the dim_products table to ease the delivery team work have been made as follow:

  -- Removing £ sign in product_price
 UPDATE dim_products